 - Stand with your back straight, core tight, and shoulders back

-- Lift the weights out to the side until your arms are parallel with the floor or a little bit higher, with the elbow slightly bent.
+- Lift the weights out to the side until your arms are parallel to the floor or a little bit higher, with the elbow slightly bent.

 - Slowly bring the weight down to the starting position

 Mistakes to Avoid

 - Avoid Rushing: Avoid moving the weights up too fast since this keeps the muscles under tension for a shorter period.
 You should control the weights and perform the exercise in a controlled fashion.
 This exercise is not about speed.
 You feel it more when you are doing it slowly.

 - Avoid Shrugging: When you shrug or raise your shoulder blades during the rep, you use your traps to lift the weights up instead of your deltoids.